 Parts.
 I love building bikes around period component sets while mixing old and new.
 Lugs and thru axles?
 Yep.
 Downtube shifters and fat tires?
 Yes.
 Canti brakes on a 29er?
 Done deal.
 The things that used to work really well on bikes...still do.

 $2200 for a standard fillet brazed version of your dream.
+Upgrades (internal routing, sliding dropouts, taper steerers, etc) that cost me more time or money are to be covered by the customer.
 I prefer to build complete bikes, so if you have your own parts, they can be discussed and submitted early on in the process.

 Reach out to me with questions.
 I am interested in costumers with real bike needs in their lives.
 Our relationship will start with a conversation, then we'll ride a little bike, then something can be created to meet a bicycle need.

 I am a lifetime bike rider, bike tourist, bike advocate, bike enthusiast.
 I love simplicity and beauty of these magnificent machines.
 My background is in Mechanical Engineering and I got my start in bike building with Black Sheep Bikes in Ft.
 Collins.